 Hamilton Immigration Partnership Council

-Focusing on making Hamilton a welcoming community where newcomers have a positive settlement experience and feel a sense of belonging.
+Hamilton is a welcoming community where newcomers have a positive settlement experience and feel a sense of belonging.

-These local organizations offer a range of services to help you settle in your new home.
+Local organizations can help you settle in your new home.

 Reports and Resources